zarf-dev/proposals/0032-support-ipv6/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

 The default Zarf registry uses a nodeport service on 127.0.0.1.
-The registry is on localhost as the most popular container runtime interfaces (CRI) allow insecure connections to localhost by default.
-However, Connecting to nodeport services using localhost is blocked by certain distros, IPV6 stacks, and NFTables.
-This ZEP proposes introducing a hostNetwork or hostPort proxy daemonset to enable the default registry for these use cases.
+This was done as the most popular container runtime interfaces (CRI) allow insecure connections to localhost by default.
+However, Connecting to nodeport services using localhost is blocked by certain distros, IPv6 single stack clusters, and NFTables.
+This ZEP proposes introducing a hostNetwork or hostPort proxy daemonset which will improve the registry security posture and enable it for these use cases.

 ## Motivation